ChrisThoung/fsic-archive/doc/source/example-simulate.rst

                             set (time-invariant) model parameters
       --set EXPRESSION [EXPRESSION ...]
-                            set (time-varying) model variables prior to run --span PERIOD PERIOD  set the start and end periods of the model run --past PERIOD         set the first historical period of the model run
+                            set (time-varying) model variables prior to run --span PERIOD PERIOD  set the start and end periods that define the span of the model
+      --solve-from PERIOD   set the first period (within the model's span) to solve; default is the first period of the span